Ando94/Rockbite.Item-Upgrade-System/README.md

 # Rockbite.Item-Upgrade-System
-# Program which upgrade the item system
+# Upgrade System that allows the creation, management, and upgrading of items based on their rarity.
 # Create a new file having ItemUpgradeSystem name in Java IDE, copy the code into that file and run